 This article was updated on July 10, 2017.

-As police telecommunications operators, we talk for a living.
+As 911 dispatchers, we talk for a living.
 We talk to citizens.
-We talk to officers.
+We talk to police officers.
 We talk to each other.
 In fact, we talk so much that often when I’m at home I can only muster a grunt or two in response to my family.

-Five Conversations a Dispatcher Would Like to Have with an Officer
+Five Conversations a 911 Dispatcher Would Like to Have with a Police Officer

-Working with officers can be a challenge.
-They would probably say that working with us is the challenge but that debate could go back and forth until the end of time.
+Working with police officers can be a challenge.
+They would probably say that working with a 911 operator is a challenge, but that debate could go back and forth until the end of time.

-Both of us have our jobs to do, and generally pretty specific ways in which we see these jobs being completed.
-We often don’t see eye-to-eye, but at the end of the day we appreciate and respect the work each other does.
+Both of us have our jobs to do, and while we often don’t see eye-to-eye, at the end of the day we appreciate and respect the work each other does.
 That being said, if for one day my dispatcher’s inner monologue was broken, these conversations might be part of what an officer would hear.